RyanScarbrough/RyanScarbrough.github.io/README.md

 https://ryanscarbrough.github.io/CIS89A/final.html

 Details:
-- Vacation destination web page (Bali, Indonesia)
+- Vacation destination details (Bali, Indonesia)
 - Was requred to use a table to position the information

 ## Random Side Projects